Brand New Threat – Deep Sea Mining aka Critical Minerals new Page

 Comments for Central California leases can be submitted HERE and comments for Southern California can be submitted HERE.
 The comment period closes at 11:59 pm Eastern Standard Time on Feb.
 26, 2026.

-Here is a sample letter:
+Here is another sample letter:

 Drilling off the coast of California warrants extreme negative nomination for all tracts.
 The inevitable oil spills will cause damage in the deep ocean, the kelp forests and along our beaches, impacting coastal economies, fishing, wildlife etc. The marine sanctuaries have legal protections from oil/gas exploration and drilling.
 There is no credible justification for offshore drilling since the US currently exports oil.
 We also need to drastically reduce the use of fossil fuels to minimize further heating of the planet with all the consequences that we are already experiencing – and paying for!
 Think increased insurance premiums, health care costs, food prices, repairs of and rebuilding damaged homes, etc.